JelleKUL/generationtools/tested-networks.md

 The method uses a volumetric Truncated-Signed Distance Field (T-SDF) for representing a 3D shape and learns a Transformer based neural autoregressive model.

 The current implementation relies on removing a part of the complete sdf in order to indicate which part needs to be replaced.
+The fill in process

 #### Questions?
 - Can we turn an incomplete mesh into a good enough SDF so it can be completed
+  - yess, use mesh2sdf
 - Can we use a more complex boundary condition to indicate which parts need to be generated
 - Can we incorporate Texture into the learning process?
+  - we will try to use the implicit features in the network to also learn the colors